careofvitamins/statesman-diagram/README.md

 [DOT](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) format.

 Also adds a Rake task called `statesman:diagram`.
-It runs the `dot` program (GraphViz) to make a PNG image from the DOT representation of the machine class.
+It runs the `dot` program (GraphViz) to make an SVG image from the DOT representation of the machine class.

 ## Installation